miallo/nuggit/src/01_init/README.md

 ## Game FAQ

+Q: What is a nuggit?
+A: A nuggit is almost like a nugget a small golden piece, but with more git in it!
+It is a single word, e.g. "TestNuggit" and you will always find it in the format "nuggit: TestNuggit".

-Q: How to I redeem a nuggit (flag)?
+Q: How to I redeem a nuggit?
 A: Just run `./redeem_nuggit <name of the nuggit>` - it will show you if you are correct or not.

-Q: Where do I see all my redeemed nuggits?
+Q: Where do I see all my redeemed nuggits and the time when I redeemed them?
 A: Just run `git log nuggits` :)

 Q: Why you get this folder in this way instead of the usual `git clone <url>`?